pivotal/docs-tap/tap-gui/plugins/valid-plugins/jira.hbs.md

 Where:

-- `JIRA-URL` is the url for your Jira instance.
+- `JIRA-URL` is the URL for your Jira instance
-- `JIRA-TOKEN` is a valid token for your Jira instance.
+- `JIRA-TOKEN` is a valid token for your Jira instance

 Add the `annotations` entry for Jira to the catalog entity to display the Jira project results on the component overview tab.